SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

-This results implies that we can reject the null hypothesis at the significance level of 5% and conclude that the diet significantly reduces the weight of the participants.
+This result implies that we can reject the null hypothesis at the significance level of 5% and conclude that diet B significantly reduces the weight of the participants.
 Interestingly, we can also run:

 ```r
 t.test(dietB)